nitroshare/qhttpengine/doc/index.md

 ## Build Instructions

 QHttpEngine uses CMake for building the library.
-The library recognizes four options during configuration, all of which are disabled by default (the library is built as a shared library):
+The library recognizes three options during configuration, all of which are disabled by default (the library is built as a shared library):

 - `BUILD_DOC` - (requires Doxygen) generates documentation from the comments in the source code
 - `BUILD_EXAMPLES` - builds the sample applications that demonstrate how to use QHttpEngine